 Have your cake and hear it, too

-Alright, it’s a bit of a mixed metaphor, but the point stands: you can have fun at all those great summer activities while still protecting your hearing.
+It might be a mixed metaphor but you get the point: you can have fun at all those awesome summer activities while still protecting your hearing.
 You just have to take measures to enjoy these activities safely.
-And that’s true with anything, even your headphones.
-You will be able to make better hearing decisions when you understand how loud is too loud for headphones.
+You need to take these steps even with headphones.
+You will be able to make better hearing choices when you understand how loud is too loud for headphones.